Key questions

 Velocity, average velocity and speed

-Velocity ( v) represents a change in position relative to time.
-The average velocity ( v av ) of an object is the ratio of displacement and the time it took to achieve the displacement.
+Velocity () represents a change in position relative to time.
+The average velocity () of an object is the ratio of displacement and the time it took to achieve the displacement.
 Average velocity is only affected by how great the displacement was and how much time it took, so it does not show possible changes in velocity during the displacement.
 By calculating the average velocity, we can find out what velocity an object would have moved at if the velocity had remained constant.
 Like displacement, the average velocity value can be either positive or negative.
 The positive or negative prefix of velocity value shows the direction of motion relative to the origin.
 Now, let’s apply what we have learned so far to the remote-controlled car we saw in the video above.
 We will use the motion graph of the car to determine its displacement and average velocity between two different points in time.

-Displacement A from point x 1 to x 2 occurs from 2.0 s...
+Displacement A from point to occurs from 2.0 s...
 4.0 s and is 0.21 m.
 Therefore, the average velocity is

 Velocity is a quantity that represents motion: it accounts for the magnitude and direction of the motion.
 Speed is a quantity that only represents the magnitude of motion.
 The speed of a remote-controlled car is always positive regardless of whether the car moves to the left or the right.
-To calculate the average speed, divide the distance with the time it took to travel: s Δ t .
+To calculate the average speed, divide the distance with the time it took to travel: .
 Using the same points from above, the average speed of the remote-controlled is 0.11 m/s at point A and 0.13 m/s at point B.

 Velocity, average velocity and speed